Fife Holiday Cottages

 The Kingdom of Fife is stituated between the Firth of Forth and the Firth of Tay and offers so much to holidaymakers.
 From pretty seaside villages in the East Neuk, St Andrews 'The home of golf', Dumfermline with its royal connections and a multitude of castles, museums and amazing foodie destinations - Fife has everything you need for a perfect Scottish holiday!

 The East Neuk of Fife has many picturesque fishing villages - all different but all characterful with a unique architectural style (many houses are colourfully painted, with crow stepped gables and pan tiled roofs.
 The East Neuk (neuk is an old Scots word meaning corner) is the eastern corner of Fife.
 A good way to explore the area is by following the Fife Coastal Path or the cycle route which takes you through quiet back roads and lots of the coastal villages.
 Elie is a very popular seaside town (joined with Earlsferry) and its curving golden beach is a magnet for children.
 There are lots of watersports available in the bay and Elie also has a great links golf course, designed by James Braid (who was born in Elie).
 The pretty houses (many of which are self-catering properties) and excellent independent shops and cafes give a relaxed and holiday atmosphere to the town.
 Up the coast from Elie is St Monans - more pretty houses set around a harbour.
 There are breathtaking views from St Monans kirk over the sea and a visit to St Monans Windmill is well worth the climb.
 Pittenweem has a thriving fishing harbour and the fish market is held at the harbour in the mornings - many of the award-wining restaurants and pubs offer delicious freshly-caught fish and seafood straight off the boats.
 The Pittenweem Art Festival is held during the first two weeks of August and it attracts people from throughout the world - if you want to stay in Pittenweem during that period then be sure to book your hotel or holiday house very early.
 Anstruther still has some fishing boats and you can learn about its history in the Scottish Fisheries Museum which tells the story of Scottish fishing.
 Anstruther's award winning fish and chip shop is a draw for holiday-makers and locals alike - sit on the harbour wall and enjoy them in the sea breeze.
 You can take a boat trip in the summer from Anstruther to the Isle of May in the Firth of Forth - seeing the puffins there is an unforgettable sight.
 Cellardyke is another pretty East Neuk village with a harbour surrounded by cottages.
 Crail is well known for its annual Crail Food Festival - a celebration of all the superb ingredients and producers in Fife.
+There is a farmstay cottage for rent with free range chickens, cattle, sheep and pigs, and can supply eggs, home-cured bacon and meat as well as fruit and vegetables from the walled garden in season.
 If you are on holiday in Crail then don't miss the fascinating Crail Museum and Heritage Centre.

 St Andrews is a mecca for golfers: for many people playing a round on The Old Course is a highlight of their holiday and the main reason that they visit Scotland.
 However St Andrews offers lots to captivate those who don't play golf too!
 Home to the University of St Andrews, the student flats are available to rent during the summer holidays which greatly increases the number of self-catering rentals in the town.
 Not only can you play on the famous Old Course (though be sure to book a tee time well in advance of your St Andrews holiday) but there are ten other links golf courses that you can play on as well four other high quality courses, each with a clubhouse and who welcome visiting players.
 The British Golf Museum (opposite The Royal and Ancient Clubhouse) tells the story of golf since its start 600 years ago - it also has a great shop and a cafe on the roof with panoramic views of the 1st tee of the Old Course and the West Sands beach.
 A visit to the ruined St Andrews Cathedral is fascinating, as is St Andrews Castle.
 Many people come to St Andrews to spend the day at the seaside on the West Sands Beach - famous for the opening scenes in Chariots of Fire it is a wide and seemingly never ending beach - great dunes for sliding down and providing a shelter for BBQs.
 It's such a large beach that it's easy to find an empty spot and enjoy the miles and miles of golden sands - an idyllic spot for picnicing as well as fun and games by the sea!